-Group Leader, Safeguards, Security, and Export Control Engagement
+Group Leader, International Safeguards and Export Control Engagement

-Justin Reed leads the Safeguards, Security, and Export Control Engagement group in Argonne National Laboratory’s Strategic Security Sciences division.
+Justin Reed leads the International Safeguards & Export Control Engagement group in the Strategic Security Sciences division.
 In this role, Justin assists the U.S Department of Energy’s efforts with the International Atomic Energy Agency and partner countries to improve the effectiveness and efficiency of international nuclear safeguards implementation.